zerothphase/ai4sea_cv_challenge/README.md

 conda install scikit-learn -y
 pip install efficientnet_pytorch==0.1.0
 ```
-> **Note:**
+> **Note 1:**
 > If you already have a conda environment named `ai4sea`, edit the name in the first line of the `environment.yml`.
+> **Note 2:** This will install the pytorch build with the latest cudatoolkit version.
+If you need a lower CUDA XX build (e.g. CUDA 9.0), following the instructions from [Pytorch's Website](https://pytorch.org/get-started/locally/) to install the desired pytorch build.

 # Usage
 Make sure you have activated the conda environment and switch your working directory to this repository.
-During first run of either `test.py` or `train.py`, it will automatically download the Stanford Car Dataset into correct folders.
+During first run of either `test.py` or `train.py`, it will automatically download the train and test data into correct folders.
 ## 1. Testing models
 I have included two models in `exported_models` folder for evaluation, which were trained using `train.py` script:
 - `best_efficientnet-b0.pkl` (Test accuracy: 92.70%)